 Basically, members will earn two free miles for every dollar that they charge for Delta purchases and one free mile for every other dollar that they charge with these cards.
 Of course, each of these American Express credit cards has its own perks and quirks.
 It’s best for consumers to check the fine print of each card before deciding which, if any, is right for them.

+Consumers can also earn free miles when they rent cars from participating car-rental companies, book hotel stays in participating hotels, dine out in participating restaurants or purchase merchandise from participating retailers.
 Redeeming Points: Redeeming points for rewards is easy, too.
 Those consumers who want to turn their points into free flights, can do so by logging onto the program’s “Award Ticket” online page.
 Once here, consumers can search for flights by airport or date.

+Members can also redeem their points for a host of other rewards: They can turn them into newspaper or magazine subscriptions, hotel stays, car rentals, Broadway shows or a membership to the Delta Sky Club.
+They can also donate their free miles to charities.
 The Verdict: The SkyMiles program earns points for allowing members to earn rewards points in a wide variety of ways.
 It also gets a bonus for allowing members to cash in their points for so many different types of rewards.
 No, it’s not the WorldPerks program anymore.
 But fliers will be hard-pressed to find many flaws in the SkyMiles program.